 The most recent version to open was Shanghai Disneyland’s version of the ride, which opened, with the park, in June 2016.
 Again, it had an alternate name: Buzz Lightyear Planet Rescue.
-Check out some more awesome rides you can find in the international Disney theme parks.

 So, have they all stood the test of time?
 Well, the DisneyQuest version is gone (as is DisneyQuest, period), and the online game is no longer on Disney’s official site (though savvy Internet gurus have made it downloadable).
 But the only actual park version that no longer remains is the Hong Kong ride.
 In 2017, it was re-purposed, opening in 2019 as an Ant-Man and the Wasp–themed attraction.